-Consistent with its commitment to maximizing value to the B.C. public, FII will continue to deliver its primary programs and services in collaboration with the forest industry, the federal government, the research community and other provincial agencies, including the Ministry of Jobs, Trade and Technology (JTT), and the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNR).
-By partnering with forest sector organizations from Canada and abroad, FII is able to leverage their expertise and financial resources to create and deliver strategic and focused market development programming that provides the highest value for the B.C. forest sector.
+FII is committed to delivering programs that deliver the highest value for the forest sector and the taxpayers of B.C.
+Consistent with this commitment, FII delivers its primary programs and services in collaboration with the forest industry, the federal government, the research community and other provincial agencies, including JTT and FLNRORD.
+By partnering with forest sector organizations from Canada and abroad, FII is able to leverage their expertise and financial resources to maximize the effectiveness and efficiency of its programs.
+In delivering against its mandate, FII remains committed to a path of environmental sustainability, including minimizing its environmental footprint, in order to protect the natural environment and the B.C. economy for future generations.